nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

     public function leaveNode(PhpParser\Node $node);
     public function afterTraverse(array $nodes);

-The `beforeTraverse` method is called once before the traversal begins and is passed the nodes the traverser was called with.
+The `beforeTraverse()` method is called once before the traversal begins and is passed the nodes the traverser was called with.
 This method can be used for resetting values before traversation or preparing the tree for traversal.

-The `afterTraverse` method is similar to the `beforeTraverse` method, with the only difference that it is called once after the traversal.
+The `afterTraverse()` method is similar to the `beforeTraverse()` method, with the only difference that it is called once after the traversal.

-The `enterNode` and `leaveNode` methods are called on every node, the former when it is entered, i.e. before its subnodes are traversed, the latter when it is left.
+The `enterNode()` and `leaveNode()` methods are called on every node, the former when it is entered, i.e. before its subnodes are traversed, the latter when it is left.

 All four methods can either return the changed node or not return at all (i.e. `null`) in which case the current node is not changed.

-The `leaveNode` method can additionally return two special
+The `enterNode()` method can additionally return the value `NodeTraverser::DONT_TRAVERSE_CHILDREN`, which instructs the traverser to skip all children of the current node.
-values:

-If `false` is returned the current node will be removed from the parent array.
-If an array is returned it will be merged into the parent array at the offset of the current node.
+The `leaveNode()` method can additionally return the value `NodeTraverser::REMOVE_NODE`, in which case the current node will be removed from the parent array.
+Furthermove it is possible to return an array of nodes, which will be merged into the parent array at the offset of the current node.
 I.e. if in `array(A, B, C)` the node `B` should be replaced with `array(X, Y, Z)` the result will be `array(A, X, Y, Z, C)`.

 Instead of manually implementing the `NodeVisitor` interface you can also extend the `NodeVisitorAbstract` class, which will define empty default implementations for all the above methods.